BETH MORRISON PROJECTS & NATIONAL SAWDUST PRESENT

-First launched in 2017-18, the BMP: Next Generation program was established to help BMP stay connected to a new generation of composers, singers and artists just coming out of school.
+Discover the most exciting new voices in opera and music-theatre.
+First launched in 2017-18, the BMP: Next Gen program was established to help BMP stay connected to a new generation of composers, singers and artists just coming out of school.
 Aspiring composers from coast to coast are invited to submit vocal works up to ten minutes in length.
 BMP Creative Producer Beth Morrison and Executive Director Jecca Barry select ten first-round finalists from these applicants and then produce an evening of new music out of these submissions.
 Two composers are then chosen by a panel of invited professionals in the field for a second-round competition, returning the following year to each showcase a new and original 30-minute work.
 Ultimately, one of these two finalists will receive a commission for an evening-length work, including the development and World Premiere production of their project.

 Gabriel Fynsk (b.
 2001) is a Brooklyn-born and Scotland-raised emerging artist and composer whose music has been described as “remarkably unique and colorful,” requiring "a sensitive and experienced ear."
 Through his eclectic music, Fynsk aims to translate from intimate childhood experiences and his continuous study in continental philosophy, literature, and art through the European Graduate School.
 Fynsk has previously worked with ensembles such as Ars Futura and the Converge Quartet and will be performed next year by the Orlando Philharmonic as a winner of the National Young Composer’s Challenge.
 His mentors have included Paul Schoenfeld, Christopher Cerrone and Nico Muhly; he is currently studying with Bright Sheng in his second year of pursuing a B.M. in Composition at the University of Michigan.